MichaelCurrin/code-cookbook/recipes/shell/ssh/control-panes.md

 # Control panes 🍱
-> Use iTerm2 to SSH tunnel to multiple servers and then send keyword commands to all panes
+> Send keyboard commands to all SSH panes at once, use iTerm2

 These scripts and instructions are for developers on macOS running iTerm2.
 They allow splitting the view into multiple planes for different servers.
 Using an iTerm2 feature, a command only needs to be entered once and the command can be sent to all panes at once.